ChristopherLi05/CSC207-Project/README.md

 There are 3 main views this program will have: a **Point Calculator**, a **Puzzle Rush**, and the **Leaderboard**.
 In the Point Calculator mode, users are given a UI in which they will input a Mahjong Hand and the program will output the score that the hand is worth.
 In the Puzzle Rush mode, users are given a time limit and are tasked with inputting as many scores as they can.
 Once done, the number of hands they scored are tallied and they will be shown a leaderboard on how they compare to other users.

+This project was created for beginners to learn how to calculator points for a Mahjong hand using the Calculator, and for experienced players to train themselves using the Puzzle Rush mode

 ## Table of Contents

 * [Installation](#installation)